GET YOUR EXCLUSIVE FIRST EDITION COPY BELOW

 "Fascinating and beautifully written.
 A remarkable account of war, memory, and rediscovery."

-Greg Cope White, author and screenwriter, Boots (for Netflix)
+Greg Cope White, author

 "It brings the British imperial world together in a way I’ve never seen."